codertesla/hugo-black-bear/README.md

 ### More

-Every once in a while, as I keep using **Bear Cub**, I notice that there is some functionality missing.
+Every once in a while, as I keep using **hugo-black-bear**, I notice that there is some functionality missing.
 Currently, these are the "advanced features" that I have already implemented: